 Child Placing Supervisor

 Debra joined Children's Home Society of Virginia in November 2006 as the Child Placing Supervisor.
-Prior to joining CHS, she worked at Catholic Charities of Eastern Virginia, Inc. from 1994 to 2006 as a social worker and then as the Director of Child Welfare.
-In addition, Debra was employed by New York Foundling Hospital in New York City for 14 years as an adoption social worker, supervisor, then Director of the Adoption Unit.
-There she provided adoption services, worked with birth parents who voluntarily placed their children as well as those birth parents who involuntarily had their rights terminated.
-The children ranged from toddlers to school age.
+Prior to joining CHS, she worked at Catholic Charities of Eastern Virginia, Inc. from 1994 to 2006, first as a social worker and then as the Director of Child Welfare.
+In addition, Debra was employed by New York Foundling Hospital in New York City for 14 years as an adoption social worker, supervisor, and Director of the Adoption Unit.
+Debra is also a member of ADOPT - Adoption, Development, Outreach, Planning Team - a voluntary child advocacy group committed to promoting and assuring the right of Virginia's children to have permanent homes.

 Wendy's Wonderful Kids Recruiter

 Krista graduated from Mary Baldwin College in 2002 with a bachelor’s degree in child psychology.
 After graduation, she worked as a kindergarten teacher and then a Head Start teacher.
 Krista then became interested in child welfare and took a position as a family stabilization worker with the Richmond Department of Social Services.
 Before joining CHS in August 2009, Krista was a child mental health family case manager with Richmond Behavioral Health Authority.
 As the Wendy's Wonderful Kids Recruiter, Krista focuses her efforts on finding permanent families for children in foster care.

 The best part of my job is: Getting to spend time with kids